 If you dance or play a musical instrument and would like to participate in worship, contact Martin Tel and let him know of your interest.

 If you are planning a worship service (either in Miller Chapel or elsewhere on campus) and would like to use music that is not published in one of the hymnals available in Miller Chapel, please be aware that copyright permission is needed to reproduce the music or lyrics in a bulletin or song sheet.
-The Chapel owns copyright licenses from CCLI.com and OneLicense.net.
+The Chapel owns copyright licenses from CCLI.com, OneLicense.net, and LicenSing.org.
 Visit these sites to see if your song falls within one of our licenses.
 If not, permission must be granted from the publisher, and we are willing to assist in seeking the necessary permissions for your service.